 - What other drugs will affect zoledronic acid (Reclast, Zometa)?

 - Where can I get more information (Reclast, Zometa)?

 What is zoledronic acid (Reclast, Zometa)?

-Zoledronic acid is used to treat Paget's disease, and high blood levels of calcium caused by cancer (hypercalcemia of malignancy).
-Zoledronic acid also treats multiple myeloma (a type of bone marrow cancer) or bone cancer that has spread from elsewhere in the body.
+Zometa is used to treat high blood levels of calcium caused by cancer (also called hypercalcemia of malignancy).
+Zometa also treats multiple myeloma (a type of bone marrow cancer) or bone cancer that has spread from elsewhere in the body.

 Zoledronic acid may also be used for purposes not listed in this medication guide.

 What are the possible side effects of zoledronic acid (Reclast, Zometa)?

 Call your doctor at once if you have: